chrisbarrett/elisp-namespaces/readme.md

 ### De Res Macronis Nomenspationem

-The `namespace` macro is a versatile beat.
+The `namespace` macro is a versatile beast.
 It is used to import and export namespace symbols, load emacs features and download elisp packages.
 It takes a number of keyword arguments, which expect vectors as their values.

 #### export